The Common Linnets: Members

 The band was originally composed of individual country artists Ilse DeLange and Waylon.
 However, Waylon stated that the band was created by Ilse and that she is, at the moment, the main leader.
 Ilse said that she created the band as a project or a "platform" for Dutch artists to make country, Americana or bluegrass music.
 Both artists stated that both artists can "be replaced" by other musicians.
-Since May 2014 the band consists of Ilse DeLange, JB Meijers, Jake Etheridge and Matthew Crosby (also the writers of the hit song "Calm After The Storm").
+Since May 2014 the band consists of Ilse DeLange, JB Meijers, Jake Etheridge, Rob Crosby and Matthew Crosby (also the writers of the hit song "Calm After The Storm").

 Ilse DeLange was born on 13 May 1977 in Almelo, Netherlands.
 She started her career at the age of 8, and was later featured in regional and national talent shows in Hilversum.
 She formed a duo with guitarist Joop Liefland.

 Waylon was born on 20 April 1980 in Apeldoorn, Netherlands.
 His stage name came from the name of his idol Waylon Jennings.
 After the Eurovision contest, the band went on a promotional tour in the Netherlands and some European countries.
 Fans however noted the absence of Waylon raising suspicion that he has left the group or even had been permanently replaced.
 Waylon wrote an article on his official Facebook website that "both members did not foresee the success of the band" and that he is currently occupied with his album that is going to be released in September 2014.

 JB Meijers was born on 10 June 1972 in Delft, Netherlands.
 Before joining the Common Linnets, Meijers played guitar in Dutch indie bands Charmin' Children, Shine and Supersub.
 He also played with De Dijk, Eboman and Acda & De Munnik and worked as a producer.
 Meijers replaced Waylon as the frontman of the band alongside DeLange.
 Meijers wrote the song Calm After the Storm.

 Jake Etheridge was born on 25 April 1988 in Columbia, South Carolina.
 Before joining the band, he uploaded several songs online.
 Dividing his time between Nashville and the Netherlands, he joined the band in 2014, following Waylon's departure.

+Matthew Crosby was born in Columbia, SC in May, 1981.
+After graduating from the College of Charleston, he moved to New York City where he acted and formed a band, and performed regularly in lower Manhattan and other boroughs.
+He was invited to participate in writing songs for the first Common Linners album, and then became a member of the band.
+He has released two solo EPs, and a single "Falling" as a duo with Jake Etheridge.

+Rob Crosby was born in South Carolina.
+After moving to Nashville, many of his songs were recorded by major artists including Luke Combs, Brooks and Dunn, Lady A, Martina McBride, Dolly Parton, The Oak Ridge Boys, and many more.
+Touring Holland in the 90s, he met Ilse De Lange, and wrote four songs with her for her first album, "World of Hurt".
+They continued to write together, leading to the first songs of The Common Linnets.